 The Natural History Study

-If you would like to enroll in the study after reading the information, you can directly access the MAPK8IP3 Natural History Study on Columbia University’s platform (titled ASCEND: Advancing the Science, Care, and Exploration of Neurodevelopmental Disorders) here.
+If you would like to enroll in the online study, you can access the MAPK8IP3 Natural History Study at Boston Children’s Hospital (titled ASCEND: Advancing the Science, Care, and Exploration of Neurodevelopmental Disorders) here.